gaetanX21/gaetanX21.github.io/_posts/2025-08-08-subliminal-learning.md

 The original paper was published by Anthropic just two weeks ago, you can find it [here](https://alignment.anthropic.com/2025/subliminal-learning/).

+Also, if you want to reproduce the experiments, you can find the code on my [GitHub](https://github.com/gaetanX21/subliminal-learning).
+(PS: Don't worry, a basic GPU is sufficient to run the experiments!)

 ---

 <div class="row justify-content-center" id="fig-1">